AM311/Cybersecurity_Report/home.md

 	![Result of the offline guessing with John the Ripper](https://github.com/AM311/Cybersecurity_Report/blob/main/img/asRepRoasting.png?raw=true)

-	 We are now able to legitimately login to SERVERDNS, so we will try to perform some "useful" actions!
+	 We are now able to legitimately login to `SERVERDNS`, so we will try to perform some "useful" actions!

 	==VERIFICARE CHE SI POSSA FARE DESKTOP REMOTO==

- 5. **Open a remote connection to the DNS/File Server:**
+ 5. **Open a remote connection to `SERVERDNS`:**
 To open a remote desktop connection, we use the following command:

     `rdesktop 10.0.2.250 -u DNSoperator -p Qwerty123 -d cybersec.units.it -r disk:share=~/Desktop/share`